 Those components could vary from plain and simple to complex modules integrated with third-party services.
 Here are a couple of examples:

-Either custom-made or installed from the official marketplace, Checkout Extensions offers a robust system that allows adapting checkout to merchants' needs.
-Moreover, checkout extensions can adapt to style changes defined through Checkout Branding.
+Either custom-made or installed from the official marketplace, checkout extensions offers a robust system that allows for adapting the checkout to merchants' needs.
+Moreover, checkout extensions can adapt to style changes defined through checkout branding.

 ↑ Checkout extensions could also use Checkout Branding styles

 All of those solutions have their drawbacks, and up until the introduction of Pixels, there was no real go-to solution for handling analytics.
-Pixels allow merchants to react to various events along the user journey (i.e., Add to cart, Checkout begin, Add payment info, and finally, Purchase event) in a manageable way.
+Pixels allow merchants to react to various events along the user journey, such as add to cart, checkout begin, add payment info, and finally, purchase event, in a manageable way.

 Custom pixels help you to collect customer events on even more pages of your online store, such as the checkout and post-purchase pages.
 If there isn't an app pixel available that meets your requirements, then you can use custom pixels on your store to track customer events without having to modify your theme code.